How to install and run SiaStream

 When you run

-./siastream-app, a new folder will be created in the same directory that the SiaStream folder downloaded to.
+./siastream, a new folder will be created in your home directory.
 This new folder contains all the data folders that SiaStream will use.
 There are two important files,

 siad is the process that runs in the background and does all of the work.
 It should start automatically, but you can also run